 The charity and voluntary sector, often referred to as the 'third sector', 'not-for-profit sector', 'community sector' or 'civic sector', aims to create social rather than material wealth.

-What areas can I work in?
+What areas of the third sector can I work in?

-- advice and counselling;
+- advice and counselling

-- business development and project management;
+- business development and project management

-- corporate social responsibility (CSR);
+- corporate social responsibility (CSR)

-- human rights;
+- human resources (HR)

-- PR and events;
+- research and policy

-- social care;
+- social care

-- volunteer management.
+- volunteer management and co-ordination.